Submission Preparation Checklist

 - The submission file is in OpenOffice, Microsoft Word, or RTF document file format.

-- File for Figures and Schemes must be provided during submission in a single zip archive and at a sufficiently high resolution (minimum 1000 pixels width/height, or a resolution of 300 dpi or higher).
-Common formats are accepted, however, TIFF, JPEG, PPT, and PDF are preferred.
+- File for Figures and Schemes must be provided during submission in a single zip archive and at a sufficiently high resolution (minimum 1000 pixels width/height, or a resolution of 600 dpi).
+JPEG and TIFF formats are preferred.